0xPolygonID/docs/docs/wallet/wallet-sdk/polygonid-sdk/profile/remove-profile.md

 The `profileNonce` is the nonce of the profile used from the identity to obtain the DID identifier.
 The value must be greater than 0 and less than 2^248.

-The profile will be removed using the current env set with `PolygonIdSdk.setEnv`.
+The profile will be removed using the current env set with `optimismIdSdk.setEnv`.